 other getting hurt, so they can begin to feel like a helper instead of a hurter.

 8. Instead of pitting your children against each other, find ongoing ways to unite them in the same mission.
-“Can you work together so you’re both ready to leave the house at 8am?
-That will give us time to go the long way to school so we can see the bulldozers at the construction site again.
+“Can you work together so you’re both ready to start schoolwork at 9am?
+That will give us time to begin with a storybook, before your assignments.
 Yes?
 What a team!”

 9. Promote the idea of the sibling team by creating family activities in which your children work together.
 For instance, give them a